 Microsoft volume licensing customers with fewer than 500 seats will find themselves forced to move to one of two new licensing arrangements after July 1 when the software giant hikes the minimum user requirement for enterprise agreements.

-The company began informing its EA customers of the change last December, according to documents sighted by iTnews and CRN.
+The company began informing its EA customers of the change last December, according to documents sighted by iTnews.

 It advised that from July 1 this year, it would raise the minimum seat requirement for an enterprise agreement from 250 to 500.